 CCS COVID-19 Vaccination Policy

-More information and frequently asked questions about the CCS vaccination policy and residential housing can be found on the Peacock Nation FAQ page.
+More information and frequently asked questions about the CCS vaccination policy can be found on the Peacock Nation FAQ page.

 All Michigan adults eligible for the COVID-19 vaccine starting April 5